Our vineyards are acclaimed sites in the Russian River Valley, Santa Lucia Highlands, and Santa Cruz Mountains.

 coterie noun.
 A small group with shared interests or tastes.

-Coterie produces wines from tiny parcels within acclaimed vineyards that express the distinction of their place.
+Since 2007, Coterie has produced wines from tiny parcels within acclaimed vineyards that express the distinction of their place.
 We make every wine berry to bottle with as little intervention as possible.
-Many small wineries have someone else making their wines at another facility.
-That's not us.
-We make every wine ourselves at our own winery, in tandem with our outstanding vineyards.
 Our winery is nestled in a cozy neighborhood near downtown San Jose, around the corner from the SAP Center and The Historic Alameda.
 We're part of a movement of wineries locating back into urban areas to make fine wines within the communities in which we live.